netvc/testing/draft-daede-netvc-testing.md

 ## Bjontegaard

 The Bjontegaard rate difference, also known as BD-rate, allows the comparison of two different codecs based on a metric.
 This is commonly done by fitting a curve to each set of data points on the plot of bitrate versus metric score, and then computing the difference in area between each of the curves.
 A cubic polynomial fit is common, but will be overconstrained with more than four samples.
 For higher accuracy, at least 10 samples and a linear piecewise fit should be used.
+In addition, if using a truncated BD-rate curve, there should be at least 4 samples within the point of interest.

+## Ranges

+The curve is split into three regions, for low, medium, and high bitrate.
+The ranges are defined as follows:

+- Low bitrate: 0.005 - 0.02 bpp
+- Medium bitrate: 0.02 - 0.1 bpp
+- High bitrate: 0.1 - 0.2 bpp

+Bitrate can be calculated from bits per pixel (bpp) as follows:

+bitrate = bpp * width * height * framerate

 # Test Sequences